ktarrant/unbound_guide/unbound_guide/source/walkthrough/Gym_3.rst

 You will have an option to go south to see the shore of Auburn Waterway.
 Recommend ignore this for now.

+TM95 Struggle Bug is in between the ledges east of the Sun Trio.

 .. include:: /routes/Route_6_pokemon.rst